moj-analytical-services/mojap-metadata/README.md

 glue_client.create_table(**boto_dict) # Would deploy glue schema based on our metadata
 ```

-included alongside `GlueConverter` is `GlueTable` that can overlay a metadata object, dictionary, or path to metadata file. it has two methods:
+Included alongside `GlueConverter` is `GlueTable` that can overlay a metadata object, dictionary, or path to metadata file. it has two methods:
 - **generate_from_meta:** generates a glue table from the metadata object, dict, or string path, takes the following arguments:
     - _metadata:_ the metadata object, dict, or string path that is to be overlaid
     - _table\_location:_ a kwarg, the location of the table data.
 This can also be a property of the metadata object, dict, or file
     - _database\_name:_ a kwarg, the name of the glue database to put the table.
 This can also be a property of the metadata object, dict, or file

+    If primary_key or/and glue_table_properties are populated in the table schema/metadata, _generate\_from\_meta_ will update the table parameters in the
+    Glue Catalog with these key-value pairs.
+The key-value pairs in glue_table_properties must be of type string.

 - **generate_to_meta:** generates a Metadata object for a specified table from glue, takes the following arguments:
     - _database:_ the name of the glue database
     - _table:_ the name of the glue table from the glue database
-    - _include_glue\_table\_properties\_aws:_ (optional) default value is False. if True, will retrieve the table properties from the glue data catalog that are managed/set by AWS and populates the glue_table_properties_aws paramater in the table schema with these key/value pairs
+    - _glue\_table\_properties\_to\_get:_ (optional) the table properties to retrieve from the Glue Catalog, default value is an empty list [].
+Include "*" to retrieve all glue table properties.

+    If glue_table_properties_to_get are provided, _generate\_to\_meta_ will check they exist in the table parameters (if not, will raise a warning) and retrieve these and add glue_table_properties to the metadata.
+An exception to this is the primary_key - if it is in glue_table_properties_to_get then its value is updated in the metadata seperately instead of being included in glue_table_properties.
+If "*" is in glue_table_properties_to_get then it will get all the available table parameters and update the metadata accordingly.

 ### SQLAlchemy Converter